The Changing Seasons of Good Stocks: The Evolving Market

 One method to ascertain robust stocks to purchase is to concentrate on the potency of a stock compared to the market by equating it to a significant index.
 As the Dow is trading below its secondary support line, which lies between the 24,500 to 24,700 ranges, any stock doing better than the Dow will attain a 52-week high long before it does.

-For instance, AMZN and NFLX have already accomplished this achievement.
+For instance, AMZN and NFLX have already achieved this.
 This is a subtle signal that this Bull Market has entered Stealth mode, and during such times, one has the prospect of securing the most substantial long-term gains.

 AMZN Amazon.com, Inc. daily Stock Chart